robertdebock/terraform-aws-vault/examples/cloudwatch/README.md

 # Cloudwatch scenario for Vault

-Spin up a HashiCorp Vault cluster with the AWS Cloudwatchthat automatically unseals and members joins based on AWS tags.
+Spin up a HashiCorp Vault cluster with AWS Cloudwatch metrics, logs and alarms enabled.

 ## Setup